 ULS Outstanding Professional Development Award

-Established in 2015, this award is intended to recognize librarians, archivists or curators whose contributions to providing professional development opportunities for librarians have been especially noteworthy or influential.
+Established in 2015, this award is intended to recognize library, archives, or museum workers whose contributions to providing professional development opportunities for academic libraries have been especially noteworthy or influential.
 The effect of these contributions may be the result of continuous or distinguished service to the profession, but may also be the result of extraordinarily active, innovative or collaborative work that deserves national recognition.

 Award

-$1,000 cash plus a certificate for the award recipient, sponsored by Library Juice Academy.
+A certificate for the award recipient.
 This award is administered by the ACRL University Libraries Section (ULS) and is juried by the ACRL/ULS Award Committee

 Eligibility